• Meet Kim

 Meet Other Travelers

 No matter your friends, locals can still clearly distinguish you from others.
 This way, some street vendors, pickpockets, and thieves deceive the tourists.
-Their skill in their respective field is because of their ability to distinguish people no matter how well acquainted they seem.
+Their skill in their respective field is because of their ability to distinguish people no matter how well-acquainted they seem.
 Hence, add an extra cover of safety by befriending other travelers.
 They could help you in hard times and tell you many things worth visiting.
 They might also give you tips about locals and their selling practices.

 Start Early